Sogetsu Art Center: 1961–1965

-1965-1971
+1965–1971

 After 1965, the SAC programming shifted to mostly focus on film, with less activity in the performing arts, although there were still some notable performances of works by Shūji Terayama and others.
 The SAC launched several new film festivals, including the Sekai Zen’ei Eiga-sai ("World Avant-garde Film Festival"), the Underground Film Festival, the Sōgetsu Experimental Film Festival, and the Film Art Festival.
 Although these new film festivals underscored the SAC's support for avant-garde artists, the 1969 Film Art Festival was forced to shut down when several violent factions of the underground film scene occupied the auditorium and called for the festival's destruction.
 Although some of the SAC affiliates were able to de-escalate the mob, whose actual goals were unclear, the festival nevertheless closed.
+Yuji Takahashi states "When I returned to Japan briefly in 1969 and visited the Sōgetsu Art Center, the Cinemathèque venue was occupied in the midst of a protest rally with no end in sight.
+And so the art movements of the sixties came to an end."

 In the last few years of the SAC, most events were screenings part of the Sōgetsu Cinemathèque.
-In April 1971 the center closed, ending a significant period in avant-garde art in Tokyo.
+In April 1971, the center closed, ending a significant period in avant-garde art in Tokyo.

 Philosophy

 Although he was the director of SAC, Hiroshi Teshigahara advocated a collaborative and horizontal approach: "I had always been involved with activities that mixed up and brought together various art forms.
 So the art center was something that really concretized what I had been thinking about for a while.
 One thing that I insisted on was that it wasn't going to be a place where I would call on artists and ask them to do things.
 I really wanted people to come here on their own, and find it to be a place where they could be spontaneous and experiment.
 The artists themselves are the real producers...
 I think it was probably the first time that any organization was able to sustain and continue this sort of thing."
 Like the Yomiuri Indépendant Exhibition (1949-1964), the goal (self-described) was to offer artists a "safe haven from the storm of capitalism that controlled the art market."

 In connection to this horizontal approach, the SAC consistently attempted to blur the boundaries between different genres of art.
 The artist Kuniharu Akiyama explained that the SAC was "a forum for the interchange of each genre of art, it was a departure point for us to think about new integrated artworks and the integration of different arts."
-This impulse is visible even in the earlier programs of the SAC – despite being demarcated into jazz, experimental music, and film, it was often the case that films would accompany the jazz performances, or that composers were contribute scores to the films.
+This impulse is visible even in the earlier programs of the SAC – despite being demarcated into jazz, experimental music, and film, it was often the case that films would accompany the jazz performances, or that composers would contribute scores to the films.
 In this way, the SAC is often considered to be a place where the boundaries between genres dissolved through collaboration.